How To Create Impactful Employee Trainings

 What are your company’s goals?
-What role does each employee play in order to achieve the business’ goals?
+What role does each employee play to achieve the business’ goals?
 How will employee training influence these goals to make a sustainable and measurable impact?

 When you understand the skills your employees need to be successful, you then should learn where these skills are lacking.
 Find the gap between current skills and ideal skills for each employee or department.
 This will help to ascertain your specific learning objectives for the training program.

 How are current employee behaviors and abilities meeting the goals of the company?
 How are they not?
-What types of training do they need in order to reach the level of “ideal skills”?
+What types of training do they need to reach the level of “ideal skills”?

-There are two major learning objectives that need to be implemented in employee trainings:
+Two major learning objectives need to be implemented in employee trainings:

-- Skills: What skills (whether technical or behavioral) does the employee need to master in order to do the job efficiently and proficiently?
+Skills: What skills (whether technical or behavioral) does the employee need to master to do the job efficiently and proficiently?
 This will impact performance and productivity.

-- Reasoning: What do learners see as the reason to change these behaviors in order to perform their job better?
+Reasoning: What do learners see as the reason to change these behaviors to perform their job better?
 Explaining this learning objective clearly can help change behaviors in the long-term.

 You’ve determined the impact, skill gaps, and learning objectives of your proposed employee trainings.
 Now you need to figure out how to implement them.